HadiMed/DSL-2750U-Full-chain/DSL-2750U (firmware version 1.6)/README.md

 <i><br/>
 so the only problem here is to get a valid session id ...</i><br/>
 ### Web Authentication <i>
-Authentication on the web server : the client generate a random 4 byte number and send the username and the password to the API webproc , now if the username and password are valid the session id is set on both the server and client and i can invoke every previous action mentioned in the previous section , but no luck to get a session id without a valid username and password , i tried the root , sshuser but no luck ...</i><br/>
+Authentication on the web server : the client generate a random 4 byte number and send the username and the password to the CGI webproc , now if the username and password are valid the session id is set on both the server and client and i can invoke every previous action mentioned in the previous section , but no luck to get a session id without a valid username and password , i tried the root , sshuser but no luck ...</i><br/>
 ## misconfiguration of the tftp server (backdoor)<i>
 nmap scans shows that tftp (trivial file transfer protocol) protocol is running on the router port 69 </i>
 <br/>